jovlinger/jovlinger/README.md

 Only slightly less pointless than yelling into the void is not sharing useful snippets.

 Thus, please find some partially useful snippets.

+(I'm in the sporadic process of moving these out from behind the private-only wall, so this repo isn't as empty as it might seem)